nrshaidat/pathway/README.md

 - Not generic to other universities, only applicable for Brown Students (If we wanted to include RISD classes, we would also need to get that information as well)
 - Logic on the algorithm: figuring out constraints on their preferences, requirements, workload, etc. Furthermore, there are a lot of constraints because of semesters a class is offered, time a course is offered, etc.
 - Edge cases: e.g. 0.5'ers, independent concentrators, GISPs, capstone projects, personal projects, research, recruiting scheduling, TA schedules, Sports.

+TA Approval: Approved with change - contingent on making this applicable to many universities, not just Brown

+**Note:** You do not need to resubmit ideas.

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_